webcss/xcFirebase/README.md

 I implemented those primarily for completeness, all I really used so far is watch and collection, which are sufficient for most purposes.

+##Authentication
+xc.firebase now supports firebase's SimpleLogin.
+All you need to do is
+1. Setup authentication in your app config:
+´´´javascript
+config( function myAppConfig ( $routeProvider, $locationProvider, $firebaseProvider ) {

+    $routeProvider
+    .when( '/myFirstPage', {
+      authRequired: true,
+      controller: firstPageCtrl,
+      templateUrl: 'firstpage.tmpl.html'
+    })
+    .when( '/mySecondPage', {
+      authRequired: true,
+      controller: secondPageCtrl,
+      templateUrl: 'secondpage.tmpl.html'
+    })
+    .when( '/about', {
+      authRequired: false,
+      controller: aboutCtrl,
+      templateUrl: 'about.tmpl.html'
+    })
+    .otherwise({ redirectTo: '/' });

+    $firebaseProvider
+        .connect('myFirebase')
+        .authenticate(['password'], '/login');

+});
+´´´
+In your routeProvider you define wether or not a location requires authenticated access by setting 'authRequired: true'.
+The authenticate method takes two params, one is an array of allowed authentication methods, the other is a path to your login screen.

+2. initialize it on app run
+´´´javascript
+.run( function run ( $firebase ) {

+    $firebase.initialize();

+});
+´´´
+This is neccessary (for now) to kickoff authentication.

 ##Roadmap
+- definition of indexes on any field similar to FirebaseIndex
 - how about an adapter to indexedDB for offline storage and syncing, so you can start offline? (just an idea for now!)
 - don't know, any ideas?